audiotranskription Hintergrund

 Participants: My job is actually to coordinate this whole meeting.
 And the attempt to move it forward.

 We often discussed this fictitious passage in our courses initially without any specific methodology or background knowledge.
 At first, people usually notice content such as coordination, meeting, time and place, as well as words such as “actually” and “attempt”, which are usually interpreted as a critical note.
 In most cases, there is then the view that “there is nothing more to be found in the text section”.
 While a content-analytical perspective might be satisfied with this, it is precisely the hermeneutic interpretation that opens up differentiated insights.
-And this succeeds with our hybrid interpretation group.
+And this is achieved with the hybrid interpretation approach.
 In the following, we summarize the insights gained in each round.
 If you would like to follow it in more detail: the full course of the conversation can be found in the f4 project below.

 First round